DaylinMorgan/website/content/posts/hugo-theme-setup.md

 {{ end }}
 ```

-Finally, I wanted to change the was the about section was generated to allow me to define my education in my `config.toml` and render them at the bottom of the about page.
+Finally, I wanted to change the way the about section was generated to allow me to define my education in my `config.toml` and render them at the bottom of the about page.
 Since, this would require changing the layout used from the themes generic `page.html` layout.
 I made a custom about section layout `layouts/static/about.html`.
 In the event I develop other static pages for my site I will also leave their layouts here.
 In order to ensure Hugo preferred this layout I add the line `type = "static"` to the front matter of my `about.md`.
 I took the `single.html` from my theme and added the following lines.

 ```html
 <section class="container page">